Actindo-AG/Documentation/POS/Integration/05_ConfigureGlobalSettings.md

 4. Click the *Source attribute* drop-down list in the *Settings* section and select the **Payment methods** option.
     The mapping table for the selected mapping is displayed in the *Configuration* section.

-5. Search for the *Order Management* name of the new payment method in the *Source value* column, click the drop-down list in the same row in the *Destination value* column and select the *POS* name of the new payment method.
+5. Search for the *Order Management* name of the new payment method in the *Source value* column, click the drop-down list in the same row in the *Destination value* column and select the *Venduo POS* name of the new payment method.

 6. Click the [SAVE] button in the upper right corner.
     The *Submitting data...* message is displayed in the right part of the *Mapping* view.
 The mapping is saved, when nothing is displayed in the right part of the *Mapping* view.